Lifetimes

 &'a i32

-a reference with an explicit lifetime
+: a shared reference with an explicit lifetime'a

-a mutable reference with an explicit lifetime
+: a mutable reference with an explicit lifetime'a

 The generic lifetime 'a